Here is How Quincy’s St. Patrick’s Parade Got its Start

 He looked at me and grinned and thought I was nuts.
 I told him I was serious, and that we were the perfect duo to pull it off.
 It was too late to organize anything that year, so I came up with the idea of holding “The World’s Smallest St. Patrick’s Day Parade.”
 Just the two of us.
 The more we discussed it, the more D.O. warmed up to the idea.
 Just the two of us walking down the street with the idea of getting into the Guinness Book of World Records for the smallest St. Patrick’s Day Parade.
 I even sent in the paperwork to apply for the record but never heard anything back, so I guess there was a one man parade somewhere.

 On St. Patrick’s Day 32 years ago, the two of us strolled down the street from 5th to 12th (just the opposite of the way the parade goes now).
 During our walk we were stopped by the Quincy Police and asked just what we were doing.
 When we responded we were walking in the parade the officer gave us one of those looks of “great, two nut cakes walking in the street.”
 I guess he wasn't Irish.
 We were informed that we needed a permit to hold a parade in the street, even with two people.
 So around 7th Street we were forced to move to the sidewalk to complete the route.

 People, after hearing what we did, wanted to walk with us next year and the rest is history.
-From two guys walking in 1986 to some 100 entries this year, the St. Patrick’s Parade has blossomed way beyond anything either one of would have ever expected.
+From two guys walking in 1986 to some 100 entries last year, the St. Patrick’s Parade has blossomed way beyond anything either one of would have ever expected.